Adding Components to a Channel

 screen_shot_2017-12-18at21350pm

-AEM provides a number of other components.
+AEM provides several other components.
 You can always add other components (not included by default) to your project, given that those are compatible with AEM Screens.

-The following example shows the addition of a Livefyre component to a an AEM Screens project:
+The following example shows the addition of a Livefyre component to an AEM Screens project:

-1. Select the channel where you want to add a new component.
-For example, We.Retail In Store --> Channels --> Idle Channel.
+1. Click the channel where you want to add a component.
+For example, We.Retail In Store > Channels > Idle Channel.

-4. Select the entire design editor on the right and click on the settings symbol to open the ParSys Design dialog box.
+4. Click the entire design editor on the right and click the settings symbol so you can open the Parsys Design dialog box.

-5. You can select the components that you want to import to your AEM Screens project.
+5. You can click the components that you want to import to your AEM Screens project.
 The following example shows the addition of Livefyre component to an AEM Screens project.

 adding_components